aletss/schedules/README.md

 # TO DO:

-## Teacher's restrictions
+## Teachers' restrictions
 * Classrooms: For infraestructure a teacher may not be able to use some specific classrooms.
 * Capacity: A teacher will only accept a limited amount of students.

-## Student's restrictions
+## Students' restrictions
 * Classrooms: For infraestructure a student may not be able to use some specific classrooms.
-* Schedule: Studen't availability taking into account.
+* Schedule: Student availability taking into account.
 * Preference: Students with 100% credits can have preference over students with 90% credits and create an impact in the final schedule purposed.
 This would affect the main metric.

-## Subject's restrictions
+## Subjects' restrictions
 * Preference: Some subjects could be more "important" than others, so that can impact the final schedule purposed.
 This would affect the main metric.